E3: Microsoft Shores Up Xbox First-Party By Adding Five Studios, Confirms Next Xbox Console In The Works

 Microsoft and the Xbox One have been under fire for a seeming dearth of exclusive games when compared to the PlayStation 4.
-Phil Spencer came out firing during the company Xbox E3 Press Briefing Sunday by announcing five studios were being brought into Microsoft Studios plus there were other big announcements concerning the future of gaming on Xbox.
+Phil Spencer came out firing during the company’s Xbox E3 Press Briefing on Sunday by announcing five studios were being brought into Microsoft Studios, plus there were other big announcements concerning the future of gaming on Xbox.

-Fifty games were shown during the Xbox E3 2018 briefing but the studio announcements, service announcements, and a new console confirmation were the most important to the long-term health of Microsoft’s Xbox console.
-The addition of five new studios plus future feature announcements and a console confirmation should put to rest constant rumors that the company plans to sell or spin-off the Xbox division.
+Fifty games were shown during the Xbox E3 2018 briefing, but the studio announcements, service announcements, and a new console confirmation were the most important to the long-term health of Microsoft’s Xbox console.
+The addition of five new studios, plus future feature announcements and a console confirmation, should put to rest constant rumors that the company plans to sell or spin-off the Xbox division.

 New Studios

-The Initiative is a brand new first-party game studio to be headed by Darrell Gallagher based out of Santa Monica, California.
+The Initiative is a brand new first-party game studio to be headed by Darrell Gallagher based out of Santa Monica, California, as reported by the Xbox website.
 The studio will be “working to create groundbreaking new worlds, characters, and game experiences.”

-Gallagher most recently was Head of Development at Activision from the start of January 2016 to this past April when he joined Microsoft.
-He was in the same role at Square Enix for the three years priors and Crystal Dynamic even before then, where he oversaw the rebooted Tomb Raider.
+Gallagher was most recently the Head of Development at Activision from the start of January, 2016, to this past April when he joined Microsoft.
+He was in the same role at Square Enix for the three years prior and Crystal Dynamic even before then, where he oversaw the rebooted Tomb Raider.

 Introducing The Initiative, a brand-new Santa Monica based Microsoft development studio.
 Led by visionary storyteller Darrell Gallagher, we are building a team of world-class talent to create groundbreaking new worlds, characters, and game experiences. https://t.co/bWYxx2Y1io pic.twitter.com/rVzyZPk7nO